justvanrossum/fontgoggles/docsSource/index.md

 On the left hand side of the FontGoggles window there are two lists.

-The left-most one is the Character list, which shows the entered characters and their Unicode values.
+The left-most one is the _Character list_, which shows the entered characters and their Unicode values.

 By default, characters are listed in logical order (first-to-last, in the